nshttpd/mikrotik-exporter/README.md

 tl;dr - prometheus exporter for mikrotik devices

+This is still a work in progress .. consider `master` at the moment as a preview release.

 #### Description

 A Prometheus Exporter for Mikrotik devices.
 Can be configured to collect metrics